Huseyindmrtrk/ProductCatalogApp/README.md

 - If you want to add this new React Native code to an existing application, check out the [Integration guide](https://reactnative.dev/docs/integration-with-existing-apps).
 - If you're curious to learn more about React Native, check out the [docs](https://reactnative.dev/docs/getting-started).

+# App Overview
+This app is a product catalog application where users can:

+Search for products
+Browse product listings
+Add products to favorites
+The app allows users to interact with product data, search for specific items, and save favorite items for later access.
+It uses Redux for state management and implements skeleton loading for a smooth user experience while data is being fetched.

 # Troubleshooting

 If you're having issues getting the above steps to work, see the [Troubleshooting](https://reactnative.dev/docs/troubleshooting) page.